pantaluna/esp32_hcsr501_pir_sensor_deep_sleep_udp_using_lib/README.md

 ## Project Description
 This project uses a PIR sensor to detect human movement in a room.
 When the device is booting up for the first time then it synchronizes the datetime (GMT time zone) on the device using the SNTP protocol and goes into deep sleep.
-The app wakes up each time a movement is detected and optionally connects to a WiFi access point and uploads a movement-detected message (device id + datetime) to a UDP server of your choice.
+The app wakes up each time a movement is detected and optionally connects to a WiFi access point and uploads a movement-detected message (device id + datetime + battery voltage) to a UDP server of your choice.

 The app remains in deep sleep most of the time to minimize power consumption.
-In deep sleep a decent ESP32 board consumes 70 microAmp and the quiescent current of the PIR sensor is microAmp (for the MH-SR602 model).
+In deep sleep a decent ESP32 board consumes 70 microAmp and the quiescent current of the PIR sensor is 20 microAmp (for the MH-SR602 model).
 The most power will be consumed when uploading data to the UDP server because it uses Wifi but that timespan is kept as short as possible.

-A LDR photoresistor model 5528 (bright=8-20 KiloOhm, dark=1 MegaOhm) can be soldered to the PIR sensor so that the sensor is only enabled when it is dark.
+A LDR photoresistor model 5528 (bright = 8-20 KiloOhm, dark = 1 MegaOhm) can be soldered to the PIR sensor so that the sensor is only enabled when it is dark.

 Tip: you can also replace the PIR sensor with another type of switch such as the MC-38 Normally Opened magnetic reed switch.